MSNC-dev/MHGNN-Motif-based-Hypergraph-Neural-Networks/README.md

 # MHGNN

 The source codes and datasets for `Exploring High-order Correlations With Motif-based Hypergraph Neural Networks forEpidemic Forecasting`.
-Specifically, the codes are in the `\src`, while data is in the `\data`.
 Specifically, the source codes are provided in the `src` directory, the datasets are stored in the `data` directory, and the constructed motif networks are included in the `motif` directory.